 Eggplant is one of those ingredients that I tended to always steer away from.
 It just seemed like zucchini’s weird cousin, that nobody wants to touch.
 After making this stuffed eggplant from Dishing Up The Dirt and loving it.
 I realized how wrong I was.

 What better way to ease into eating more eggplant than with eggplant burgers?
-I’ve seen quite a lot of eggplant burger recipes around but they all seemed to overly complicated for me.
-I didn’t want to bother have to cook the eggplant first then mixing it together with a bunch of other ingredients, just to cook it all again.
+I've seen quite a lot of eggplant burger recipes around but they all seemed too overly complicated for me.
+I didn't want to bother having to cook the eggplant first and then mix it together with a bunch of other ingredients, just to cook it all again.

 Of course, you could just add a few eggplant slices to the grill and use those in a burger but what’s the fun in that?

-I love, love, love chia seeds and since they are great at binding, I figured it would work great to use them to coat the eggplant with.
+I love, love, love chia seeds and since they are great at binding, I figured it would work great to use them to coat the eggplant.
 The result was surprisingly delicious :) It gives the eggplant burgers a nice crunchy texture.

 First things first though.
 You need to pick out a beautiful eggplant to work with.